 Ride the Wake - Wake Forest University offers a free weekday shuttle service to and from campus for all students who live in nearby apartment complexes to include Crowne Polo, Crowne Park, Corners at Crystal Lake, Alaris Village, Deacon Ridge, and Crowne Oaks.
 In addtion, the WFU Shuttle system also offers free service shuttle to downtown Winston-Salem and Hanes Mall, Fresh Market, and River Birch.
 More information on times and locations can be found at Ride the Wake.

 City of Winston-Salem Public Transportation - Winston Salem does offer a limited public bus transit system.
 The Winston-Salem Transit Authority (WSTA) offers service between campus and the downtown area (Route 5) and from downtown to the Hanes Mall area (Route 18).
-The cost is $10 per ten ride pass and additional schedules and a helpful map can be found here.
+The cost is $10 per ten ride pass.
+Additional schedules and a helpful map are available.

 Airport Shuttle – An airport shuttle leaves from the Benson University Center.
 For more information on the schedule and to reserve a ride, please visit their website.